Your room has en-suite facilities and your own private patio area with views to the lake and gardens.

 What to expect when you arrive

 To help keep everyone safe due to the coronavirus pandemic, you will see our staff wearing Personal Protective Equipment (PPE).
-They all wear name badges and uniforms.
-The different colours will be explained to you on arrival.

 You will initially be welcomed by one of the nursing team who will show you to your room.

 A drink will be offered if appropriate and time will be allowed for you to settle in at your own pace.

 The facilities of the In-patient Unit will be explained to you.